stevek-ngdata/lilyproject/README.txt

 Running tests faster
 --------------------

-THIS DOES CURRENTLY NOT WORK, JUST LEFT IN HERE IN THE HOPE IT MIGHT IN THE FUTURE See also description of the problem in the javadoc of class HBaseProxy.

 Test run rather slow because HBase-based tests launch a mini Hadoop/ZooKeeper/HBase-cluster as part of the testcase.
 While this takes some time in itself, it is especially the creation of tables in HBase which takes time.